SkyAPMTest/Agent-Benchmarks/README.md

 # Agent-Benchmarks
 Somebody, who wants to use skywalking, has concerns about the performance of our auto-instrument agent.
-The applications, insides this repository, will be used to test performance of our agent.
+The applications, inside this repository, will be used to test performance of our agent.

 ## Baseline
 The baseline is running the benchmarks **without** skywalking agent.
 And provide these: